mdekrey/3d-printer-journal/2020-01/17/01-openforge-pillar.md

 # Results

 This turned out perfectly, with only one strip to sand, where it appears the supports adhered to the pillar.
 I need to try this again with the blue but the left extruder.

+The center pillar is this one.
+Compare with the left from yesterday's.

+![Front][front]

+[front]: ./79b85ba0-aee1-4bd7-80a4-b2fed3cd799e.jfif "Front"